-We would hit at all the symbols of apartheid, but under no cirmain members of the population.
+We would hit at all the symbols of apartheid, but under no circumstances were we to kill or maim members of the population.
 Ours was not a terrorist organisation; the real terrorists were the all-white government and its supporters.
 Reconnaissance work had been carefully undertaken.
 The targets had been chosen.
-The synchronisation action for throughout the country, in all the main areas, was being finalised.
+The synchronisation for action throughout the country, in all the main areas, was being finalised.
 Action stations were chosen, and very careful briefing undertaken.
 But in the couple of remaining months, the weapons were to be carefully and thoroughly tested.